joanpc/xJoyMap/README.txt

 More shift commands:  To be able to map the saitek x52 mode switch

 *Maybe*
-Switch axis:          Define axis assignments for each switch state
+shift axis:          Define axis assignments for each shift state

 Enjoy